LLMGA: Multimodal Large Language Model based Generation Assistant: More Results on T2I Generation

 \section{More Results on T2I Generation}

 The more T2I generation visual results are shown in Fig.~\ref{fig:t2i-sup}.
 LLMGA can leverage its vast comprehension, reasoning abilities, and knowledge reservoir to generate visuals with more details.
-Additionally, for less common concepts like a space elevator, LLMGA can accurately generate images based on its extensive knowledge after providing design descriptions.
 Furthermore, LLMGA refine prompts based on user requirements.